ZiwiPeak air dried dog food review: How it helped my dog

 After reading some info on ZiwiPeak’s website, it honestly sounded too good to be true.
 ZiwiPeak’s philosophy and the concept of air-dried dog food started to seem like an attractive option for me.

 Their food is composed of 98% fresh meat (bones, organs, and seafood), and that’s something I can fully get behind.
-I decided to give air-dried dog food a try.
+I decided to give their air-dried food a try.

 For the first time, I actually knew exactly what was in the food that I was giving Carl.